In this webinar, you’ll discover some helpful tips for yourself along with information on how generations view money differently.

 Moving on to key facts about this generation, Baby Boomers currently own 40-- currently earn 40% of income in America, as many of them are at the high end of their earning spectrum.
 Many of them are choosing to work past the traditional retirement age of 65.
 Baby Boomers are living longer, and many have underfunded retirement accounts.
 This also has an effect on many of their children, as they now have to help care for them financially, emotionally, and physically.
 This puts an added responsibility on their children.

 One challenge this generation faces, perhaps a byproduct of their independence, is a reluctance to openly talk about money.
 Only 9% of Boomers are having frequent conversations about their finances to those that are close to them.
-This can be contrary to the new movement of financial coaching and counseling and other types of financial resources, where they foc-- where the focus of money is the conversation.
+This can be contrary to the new movement of financial coaching and counseling and other types of financial resources, where the focus of money is the conversation.
 Nicole, I know your parents are Boomers.
 Would you mind sharing some information and personal experience about your parents?

 Of course.
 They are Boomers, and they are definitely thinking about that question of retirement.
 My mom is about three years out from retirement, and she's starting to question whether she's actually ready.
 And I mean that from the sense of, did I save enough along the way?
 Did I put enough to the side in order to maintain the lifestyle that I would like?